0xsequence/sequence.js/README.md

 ## Testing tips

-During development, sometimes it convenient to only run tests in a specific spec file.
-You can do this with `yarn test:file` for example:
+During development, sometimes it is convenient to only run tests in a specific spec file.
+You can do this with `yarn test:file`.
+For example:

 ```shell
 $ cd packages/wallet